-I’ll need to take my laptop with me so I can work from my parents’ house while I’m over there.
+I’ll need a laptop to use while I work from my hotel room every day while I’m over there.

-The problem is the laptop’s charger operates at 110 volts and there’s no switch to change it to 220 volts like there is with my desktop computer.
+The problem is my laptop’s charger operates at 120 volts and there’s no switch to change it to 240 volts like there is with my desktop computer.

-How’s the best way to use this laptop during my visit to the UK?
+Is there any way I can use my existing laptop during my visit to the UK?